networkit/networkit/docs/DevGuide.rst

    git fetch upstream

    # Merge changes into your local branch
-   git checkout --track origin/Dev git merge upstream/Dev
+   git checkout --track origin/master git merge upstream/master

-This will for example allow you to keep the development branch ``Dev`` up to date.
+This will for example allow you to keep the ``master`` branch up to date.
 Doing this will prevent an unpleasent surprise once you're ready to submit your pull request since there will be less or no merge conflicts.

 2. Create a Feature Branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~